adambaskerville/AstroPitography/README.md

 **Note:**

 My Raspberry Pi's resolution was set to 1600 x 900, 16:9 which you may want to replicate when using the program.
 I plan to generalize the code for any resolution in the future.

+## Starting From Scratch

+If you are new to using Raspberry Pi's, getting everything setup can seem a little daunting.
+See [this])() indepth guide on how to setup your Raspberry Pi for use with AstroPitography.

 <!-- ROADMAP -->
 ## Roadmap